7 Steps for Effective PR Crisis Management in 2023 [Infographic]

-The sooner you address the issue, the greater the chance you’ll be able to control the narrative and minimise the damage.
+The sooner you address the issue, the greater the chance you’ll be able to control the narrative and minimize the damage.

-People expect a response with no time.
+People expect a response in no time.
 There won’t be time to craft some well-thought reply.

 That’s why you should prepare some generic answers that you can publish right away or twitch just a bit.

 Think about the social media channels that will work for your company.
 You can publish a statement on your company’s Facebook page, write an article or blog post, or record a video.

 Find a communication channel that works for your customers and other stakeholders.